 What isn’t coaching?

-In the previous note, we talked about what coaching is.
-In the present note, we aim at talking about what coaching is not.
 As coaching is a newcomer to the Iranian context, it can be confused with other, yet similar, disciplines such as counselling, psychotherapy, mentoring, and even teaching1,2,3.
 Though the borders are somehow blurry, and there is overlap in both theory and practice between, there are some principles to coaching that can, to some extent, differentiate coaching from the above-mentioned disciplines2.

 The first principle is that, in coaching, there is this common belief that clients are resourceful in nature.
 That is, they have the necessary resources in need to resolve whatever their situation is.
 Though the coach is there to provide the necessary information to the client, it is of choice on the part of the client to accept or refuse it.
 Therefore, the role of a coach is to ask good questions, challenge the client, and then provide support to help the client unleash their potential.
 As a result, giving advice has no place in coaching as it implies that “I know better than you”.
 Moreover, giving advice leads to emotional dependence which is by no means in line with coaching principles.

 The second principle is about the importance of the client’s past, present, and future.
 Therefore, coaches should not merely focus on the client’s present issues, as not knowing the previous influencing events, limits the coach’s perspective.
 Here, the difference between coaching and mentoring bolds out since in mentoring, more focus is on the future opportunities ahead of the client.
 It is worth noting though that coaches are not psychotherapist, so they should not analyze the client’s past, and need to keep the boundaries in mind.